USC3DLAB/PH-BAB/README.md

 # phbab
 ## Progressive-Hedging Based Branch-and-Bound Algorithm (PH-BAB)

 **Cite as:** Atakan, S., & Sen, S. (2018).
 A Progressive Hedging Based Branch-and-Bound Algorithm for Mixed-Integer Stochastic Programs.
-Available via Optimization Online.
+Computational Management Science 15 (3-4), 501-540.

 This software is distributed for academic and non-profit use.
 Please see the license file for copyright details, and contact the authors for commercial use.